ACADEMIC FIGURE DRAWING - RILEY METHOD

 PAINTING THE CLASSICAL FIGURE

-Twelve Evenings 6pm - 9pm
+Any twelve Monday evenings 6pm - 9pm

-The Scottish School of Cassical Art
+The Scottish School of Classical Art

 The Scottish School of Classical Art is pleased to offer an intensive three-month course on the techniques of classical painting.
 This course is designed to provide students with a comprehensive understanding of the methods used by the most brilliant painters of the Renaissance and beyond, with a focus on replicating the works of old masters.